avanisas/avanisas.github.io/content/curatorial/_index.md

 show_post_thumbnail: true
 sidebar:
   author:
-  description: "Projects I completed as a Mellon Undergraduate Curatorial Fellow at the Museum of Fine Arts, Houston.<br>Pictured Above: Nakashima Harumi, Work-0808, 2008
+  description: "I completed these two projects for my Mellon Undergraduate Curatorial Fellowship.
+These are both permanent gallery installations, essentially mini-exhibitions drawing on the museum's permanent collection that were featured in the Asian Art department's dedicated gallery spaces.
+These two projects were a highlight of my career so far; I loved every aspect of curating these installations, from the initial research, to writing the object labels, to designing the layout.
+It was all so exciting and fun.  <br><br>Pictured Above: Nakashima Harumi, <i>Work-0808,</i> 2008
   "
   show_sidebar_adunit: false
   text_link_label: ""